 What is Private Mortgage Insurance?

-Private Mortgage Insurance, also called PMI, is a type of insurance that protects the lender, not the borrower, in case you default on your mortgage loan.
+Private Mortgage Insurance, also called PMI, is a type of insurance that protects the lender, not the borrower, in case you default on your home loan.

-Typically, with conventional financing, borrowers who pay less than 20 percent of their home’s purchase price at closing are required to make PMI payments as part of their monthly obligation.
+Typically, with conventional financing, borrowers who pay less than 20% of their home’s purchase price at closing are required to make PMI payments as part of their monthly obligation.

-Many factors determine the cost of PMI, according to Laurie Von Ah, a mortgage lending consultant at Dupaco Community Credit Union’s Asbury, Iowa, branch.
+Many factors determine the cost of PMI, according to Dupaco Community Credit Union’s Laurie Von Ah.